 - The Penguins of Madagascar episode "Needle Point" reveals that Skipper is so afraid of shots, he almost had his team leave their home forever, then viciously fights them to get out of getting one.
 The other three even were afraid he might leave the zoo on his own and never return.

 - The Rugrats episode "The Shot" gives this to Chuckie, who tells Tommy of him getting a booster shot, which sends Tommy into a panic.
 He and another baby, Hector, attempt to escape from the doctor's, only to be ratted out by Angelica.
 In the end, Tommy and Hector aren't affected by the shot at all, but Angelica, hit with Laser-Guided Karma, leaves the office bawling like a baby.

 - One episode of Sabrina: The Animated Series has Sabrina have to go get treated for "Witch-itis" a disease that turns her tongue green and throws her magical powers out of whack.
-When she initially goes she gets scared off by the doctor's supposed needle (it was just a watering can) and refuses to get treated because of it causing the symptoms to grow worse.
+When she initially goes, she gets scared off by the doctor's supposed needle (it was just a watering can) and refuses to get treated.